The Hot Topic of Ice Rinks

 GEA solutions for ice stadiums

-Nowhere is GEA’s technological expertise in this field more evident than in the Netherlands, where ice skating has for hundreds of years been a traditional sport.
+Nowhere is GEA’s technological expertise in this field more evident than in the Netherlands, where ice skating has been a traditional sport for hundreds of years.

-GEA designed and built the country’s first 400 meter ice rink, which was opened in 1961 and named after the famous Dutch speed skater Jaap Eden.
-The Jaap Eden rink was also the first 400 meters rink anywhere in the world to be cooled by a direct system that is based on the evaporation of liquid ammonia (NH3) in a network of steel pipes.
-At that time, the direct system enabled a 22–25% saving of energy when compared with conventional indirect ice systems that used the refrigerant R22.
-It also provided a skating surface with a uniform temperature.
-The main concepts behind the system are still in use today, although in 1989 smaller diameter pipes were installed, which reduced the amount of ammonia required by 50%.
+GEA designed and built the country’s first 400-meter ice rink, which opened in 1961 and named after the famous Dutch speed skater Jaap Eden.
+The Jaap Eden rink was also the first 400-meter rink anywhere in the world to be cooled by a direct system of evaporation of liquid ammonia (NH3) in a network of steel pipes.
+At that time, the direct system enabled about a 25% energy savings compared to conventional indirect systems that used the refrigerant R22 to cool brine or glycol.

 In 2004, GEA then converted the NH3 direct cooling system at the 400-meter rink Kennemerland in Haarlem, Netherlands, to a modern system using carbon dioxide (CO2) in the rink tubes.
 It was the first 400-meter rink in the world using to use this technology.